nudeldudel/sendbot/README.md

 # sendbot
 A Bot For Delta.Chat to overtake sendmail and SMTP innings from scripts and WebApps

 Bevor you can use the bot, you have to fill the to enviroment-variables with the Address and the Passwort of your bot.
-If you use an #chatmail-instance, make sure, that you added the address of this bot to the Part "# list of chatmail accounts which can send outbound un-encrypted mail passthrough_senders =" and run ```./scripts/cmdeploy run``` in the chatmail-directory!
+If you use an #chatmail-instance, make sure, that you added the address of this bot to the Part `# list of chatmail accounts which can send outbound un-encrypted mail passthrough_senders =` and run ```./scripts/cmdeploy run``` in the chatmail-directory!

+After it runs in the _same network_ as the other containers, you can set your SMTP-Server at the web-script and so on to "sendbot:25" and no tls and auth is needed.

 ```
 docker build -t sendbot .